 I have to say: I don’t feel this is enough anymore.
 I fully expect to get free protection at least once a year now from a business I have a relationship with that is breached.
 What I’d like to see is a more aggressive dialogue throughout the business community of how these can be prevented in the first place and what steps should be taken – layering cyber security solutions, encryption, better authentication, network and infrastructure security audits, etc. I want to feel like these companies are doing everything they can to protect me as their customer – and not just placating me with identity protection after the fact.

 In this letter, Anthem also gives me “Fraud Prevention Tips” – which, while welcome and always good to reinforce to the general public, is a bit ironic given that they’re the ones who were breached.
-I have some tips for all businesses: preventing an attack in the first place will always be cheaper than remediating one after the fact.
+I have some tips for all businesses: secure Microsoft Office 365 and prevent an attack in the first place.
+It will always be cheaper than remediating one after the fact.
 It’s time to invest more in network and infrastructure security and prioritize protecting your customers.
 While there will never be any silver bullet for 100% protection against cyber criminals, it’s time to dedicate more resources to this goal so I can stop getting these letters every few months…or maybe that’s just a pipe dream from someone who has to go sign up for more free identity protection now.

 Find out how Cyren Web Security can help mitigate the risk of your business network being breached.